Prev heroicrelics.org

 dsc01432.jpg

-The sign accompanying the engine.
+The sign which accompanied the engine.
 It reads

 U.S. Army Redstone Rocket Engine